-Brazil is huge, it's so big that it takes up nearly half of all of the land in the continent of South America, so the best way to travel the country is by plane.
+Brazil is huge, it’s so big that it takes up nearly half of all of the land in the continent of South America, so the best way to travel the country is by plane.
 There are two international airports close to the Falls, the Cataratas del Iguazu International Airport in Argentina and Foz do Iguacu International Airport in Brazil.
 The Argentine airport is closer, around 25 km from the town of Iguazu, but there are plenty of bus shuttles from both airports to the Falls, and from the Brazilian side you can get a panoramic view of the Falls.
 If you are flying within Argentina or Brazil airlines most airlines will first of all fly to the hub airports of Sao Paulo or Rio de Janeiro in Brazil and Buenos Aires in Argentina, before making connecting flights to the Falls.
-Domestic airlines such as LAN and Aerolinas Argentinas fly direct to the Argentinian side of the Falls from Buenos Aires.
-While Brazilian airlines TAM, GOL, Azul and Webjet fly direct from most major Brazilian cities.
-LAN also offer direct flights from Lima in Peru to the Falls.
+Domestic airlines such as LAN and Aerolineas Argentinas fly direct to the Argentinian side of the Falls from Buenos Aires.
+While Brazilian airlines TAM, GOL, Azul, and Webjet fly direct from most major Brazilian cities.
+LAN also offers direct flights from Lima in Peru to the Falls.

 Dutch airline KLM offers a number of connecting flights from London, England, while British Airways and TAM offer direct flights into the major cities in Brazil, which would involve a connecting flight to the Falls once arriving in Brazil.
-Most other European airlines offer flights to Brazil with connections in either Sao Paulo or Rio de Janeiro, including Air France, TAP, Iberia, Lufthansa, KLM and Swiss Airlines.
+Most other European airlines offer flights to Brazil with connections in either Sao Paulo or Rio de Janeiro, including Air France, TAP, Iberia, Lufthansa, KLM, and Swiss Airlines.
 TAP also offers a number of direct flights into Brazil, including direct flights to the Amazon regions of Brazil and Manaus.

-If you are coming from Japan, Australia or other parts of Asia, Japan Airlines and Korean Air fly directly to Rio de Janeiro and Sao Paulo in Brazil, and would require a change to the Iguazu Falls with a domestic airline.
+If you are coming from Japan, Australia, or other parts of Asia, Japan Airlines and Korean Air fly directly to Rio de Janeiro and Sao Paulo in Brazil and would require a change to the Iguazu Falls with a domestic airline.
 Alternatively, you can fly directly to Miami and change for a TAM flight to Manaus from there.
-If you are flying from Australia to the Falls, you can try Argentinian airline Aerolineas Argentinas, which fly directly to Buenos Aires, where you can connect to the Argentinian side of the Falls.
+If you are flying from Australia to the Falls, you can try the Argentinian airline Aerolineas Argentinas, which flies directly to Buenos Aires, where you can connect to the Argentinian side of the Falls.
 LAN Chile also has one direct flight a week to Santiago, Chile, from Australia, but you may have to make a number of connections to get to the Falls.

-Getting a bus may be a fairly cheap option for getting to the Falls – but the Falls are around 16 hours by bus from the closest and largest cities in Brazil, Florianopolis and Sao Paulo, or from Buenos Aires you can take a 24-hour bus ride to the Falls.
+Getting a bus may be a fairly cheap option for getting to the Falls – but the Falls are around 16 hours by bus from the closest and largest cities in Brazil, Florianopolis and Sao Paulo, or from Buenos Aires, you can take a 24-hour bus ride to the Falls.
 The bus may also not be as cheap as flying if you book your flight in advance, as bus rides can cost around $200 one way and will take a few days out of your trip.

-While travelling to the Falls may mean a few stops in Brazil and Argentina, but you can make the most of your trip by combining the flight with the Rio and Iguazu Falls Tour.
+While traveling to the Falls may mean a few stops in Brazil and Argentina, but you can make the most of your trip by combining the flight with the Rio and Iguazu Falls Tour.
 Experience the exciting city life of Rio de Janeiro, the exquisite beauty of the Iguazu Falls, and finish your tour with an incredible cruise through the Brazilian Amazon.
 If you still need more information about getting to Iguazu Falls then do not hesitate to contact us.